How to Find Strong Buy Retail and Wholesale Stocks Using the Zacks Rank

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Target Corporation (TGT) has evolved from just being a pure brick-&-mortar retailer to an omni-channel entity.
-The company has been making investment in technologies, improving websites and mobile apps and modernizing supply chain to keep pace with the changing retail landscape and better compete with pure e-commerce players.
-Its acquisition of Shipt to provide same-day delivery of groceries, essentials, home, electronics as well as other products is worth noting.
+Based in Pennsylvania, in January 2002, Five Below, Inc. is a specialty value chain retailer that provides a wide range of premium quality and trendy merchandise for $5 or below.
+The company mainly targets teenagers or pre-teen shoppers for its products which include certain brands and licensed merchandise.
+Notably, these products belong to categories such as Style, Room, Sports, Tech, Create, Party, Candy and Now.

-For fiscal 2022, 12 analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $3.17 to $11.83 per share.
-TGT boasts an average earnings surprise of 62.1%.
+Nine analysts revised their earnings estimate higher in the last 60 days for fiscal 2022, while the Zacks Consensus Estimate has increased $0.39 to $4.62 per share.
+FIVE also boasts an average earnings surprise of 96.1%.

-Earnings are forecasted to see growth of 25.6% for the current fiscal year, and sales are expected to increase 9.1%.
+Analysts are expecting earnings to grow 117.9% for the current fiscal year, with revenue forecasted to rise 41.5%.

-TGT has been moving higher over the past four weeks as well, up 5.5% compared to the S&P 500's gain of 1.7%.
+FIVE has been moving higher over the past four weeks as well, up 8.1% compared to the S&P 500's gain of 2.2%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Target should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Five Below should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.